Beauties on Bicycles

 Beauties on Bicycles (Italian: Bellezze in bicicletta) is a 1951 Italian comedy film directed by Carlo Campogalliani and starring Silvana Pampanini and Delia Scala.
 It was filmed at the Cinecittà Studios in Rome with sets designed by Alfredo Montori.
 The film was one of the more popular productions released that year and was a financial success.

+Synopsis

-Two young women travelling towards Milan to try to secure roles in a new musical comedy show enjoy a series of adventures which involve pretending to be soldiers and taking party in a bicycle race.
+Two young women travelling towards Milan to try to secure roles in a new musical comedy show enjoy a series of adventures which involve pretending to be soldiers and taking part in a bicycle race.